mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As described in {{commit}}, each Commit message may optionally contain an UpdatePath, with a new LeafNode and set of parent nodes for the sender's filtered direct path.
-For each intermediate node, the UpdatePath contains a new public key and encrypted path secret.
-The nodes are ordered such that each node is the ancestor of its predecessor.
+For each parent node, the UpdatePath contains a new public key and encrypted path secret.
+The parent nodes are kept in the same order as the filtered direct path.

 ~~~ tls
 struct {